apache/druid/docs/content/ingestion/native_tasks.md

 the max number of tasks for batch ingestion to `b`.
 Then, (sum of `maxNumSubTasks` of all Parallel Index Tasks + `t` (for supervisor tasks)) must be smaller than `b`.

-If you have tasks of a higher priority than others, you may set their `maxNumSubTasks` to a higher value than other tasks of a lower priority.
+If you have some tasks of a higher priority than others, you may set their `maxNumSubTasks` to a higher value than lower priority tasks.
+This may help the higher priority tasks to finish earlier than lower priority tasks by assigning more task slots to them.

 Local Index Task
 ----------------